shereefsakr/shereefsakr-talks-files/Companion Files/2022-08 - Thanaweya Amma Results System Design Walkthough/Thanaweya Amma Results System Design - Requirements.md

 - Performance —> Fullfilled
     - Response time is 50 milliseconds
+    - Throughput requirements are attached in the same folder
+    - Data sizing requirements are attached in the same folder
 - Security —> Fullfilled
     - Infrastructure
 - Prevent crawling or website scrapping —> Fullfilled